 Setup for Leapfrog Checkers on a standard 10x10 board.

 Both Frog (Man) and Toad (King) move one step diagonally, and capture diagonally by the short leap, as in English checkers.
-However, both Frog and Toad may also jump (leapfrog) a distant diagonal piece provided that it did not move just before.
+However, both Frog and Toad may also jump (leapfrog) a distant diagonal piece provided that the latter hasn’t just moved.
+(Captures don’t count.)
 A Frog moves and captures in the forward directions.
 A Toad moves and captures in all directions.
 It is always allowable to leapfrog during a capture sequence, regardless if the enemy piece has moved or not.

 Both Frog and Toad always land immediately behind the captured piece, also during consecutive captures.
 Captured pieces are immediately removed.
 However, a Toad may not reverse capture direction.